Industry Applications for Plasma Cutting Systems

 Manufacturing of commercial vehicles e.g. ships, rail cars and trucks.

-Metal fabricators requiring superior cut quality and production.
+Metal fabricators require superior cut quality and production.

 http://www.rapidwelding.com/index.aspx

-Rapid also has provided a series of knowledge manuals available to read online for reference.
+Rapid also has provided a series of knowledge manuals that are available to read online for reference.